Self-Employed Tax Guide & Calculator (2023)

 If you are self-employed and anticipate owing at least $1,000 in taxes over the course of the year, the IRS requires you to pay estimated taxes each quarter.
 If you don’t pay quarterly taxes, you may incur penalties from the IRS.
 These penalties can add up especially as your earnings rise.
 The reason the IRS wants you to make estimated payments is to prevent business owners from being surprised with a huge surprise tax bill at the end of the year they they can't afford.

-2. Use the IRS Form 1040 ES estimated tax worksheet to calculate an estimate or ask your CPA to do this for you.
+You can use the IRS Form 1040 ES estimated tax worksheet to calculate an estimate or the Ruby Money app which estimates payments using your real time income and expenses.

 How can I lower my taxes?